SalesforceDevelopersJapan/salesforce-developer-workshop/index.md

 ---
 layout: home
-title: Salesforce Developer Workshop
+title: Salesforce 開発者 ワークショップ
 ---
 In this tutorial, you use the Salesforce Platform to build a conference management application that allows conference administrators to manage all the aspects of a conference: sessions, speakers, hotels, etc. You also create a simple consumer-facing application that allows conference attendees to view the conference schedule, and learn more about sessions and speakers.

-## What You Will Learn
+## 何を学ぶことができるか

 - Create Custom Objects
 - Use declarative features of the platform to create an Application, create Tabs, and optimize Page Layouts